ThomasFayBornholm/svenska/README.md

 # svenska
 Web-browser tooling to create and visualise word lists of Swedish language.
+Can also play audio files to demo pronunciation.
-Open the "vocab" page to begin.
+Open the "vocab" page to begin e.g. http://localhost/svenska/vocab.
 Tooltips on all of the controls for user-interface.

-# Dependencies
+# Support
-jQuery needs to be fetched prior to usage.
-See setup folder.
+Installation support is provided for Debian and Ubuntu.
+The application will run on other OSes including Windows but needs configuration of the web-server that is not supported here.

-# Setup
+# Installation
-Need a webserver to serve the content and jquery dependency fetched and that's it
+Needs sudo rights.
+$ bash setup/install.sh